Wildlife Observation

 15-16

-Parc Nature de Pointe-aux-Outardes, which is home to 255 species of birds, is one of the five best bird-watching sites in Québec.
-Birds can be sighted in the nature park’s eight ecosystems as well as the bird garden, which also includes a butterfly aviary and an insect hotel.
+Parc Nature de Pointe-aux-Outardes, where 255 species of birds have been recorded, is one of the five best bird-watching sites in Québec.
+Birds can be sighted in the nature park’s nine ecosystems as well as in the bird garden, where you will also find a butterfly aviary and an insect hotel.
 Want to sleep like a bird?
-Enjoy an unusual glamping experience in a giant birdhouse!
+Enjoy an unusual glamping experience in one of the nature park’s giant birdhouses!

-As you continue driving southwest, you will have other opportunities to see birds, namely at the Longue-Rive salt marshes, the second largest in the province.
-Take advantage of the raised decks to observe various species, including several that are threatened.
+As you continue driving southwest, you will have other opportunities to see birds, namely at the salt marsh in Longue-Rive, which is the second largest in the province.
+Take advantage of the raised decks to observe various species, including several that are endangered.

-In Les Escoumins, bordering the Saguenay–St. Lawrence Marine Park, the Marine Environment Discovery Centre is a popular place to observe whales from the shore and participate in a live virtual dive.
-The exhibit on site is a perfect complement to your whale-watching experience.
+In Les Escoumins, the Marine Environment Discovery Centre, which borders the Saguenay–St. Lawrence Marine Park, is a popular place to observe whales from the shore and participate in a live virtual dive.
+The exhibition on site is a perfect complement to your whale-watching experience.

-Learn more about the whales at the Cap-de-Bon-Désir Interpretation and Observation Site in Les Bergeronnes, before setting off on a sea excursion to see marine mammals up close.
-Sea kayaking enthusiasts will enjoy the excursions offered by Mer et Monde Écotours, while those who prefer a Zodiac adventure can opt for a cruise with Essipit.
-This company also offers black bear watching in a natural setting in complete safety.
+Learn more about the whales at the Cap-de-Bon-Désir Interpretation and Observation Site in Les Bergeronnes before setting off on a Zodiac excursion to see marine mammals up close with Du Fleuve (Les Escoumins) or Essipit Cruises (Les Bergeronnes).
+The latter also offers the opportunity to observe black bears in a natural setting in complete safety.

 Tadoussac